Ms Aoife Donnelly

 Teaching and learning

-Forming the core of my role at KSA, I am deeply invested in developing teaching and learning practice and have a particular interest in radical pedagogies, within art and architectural education and more broadly.
+Forming the core of my role at KSA, I am deeply invested in developing teaching and learning practice with a particular interest in radical pedagogies, within art and architectural education and more broadly.

 Qualifications and expertise